Tulisa, the Wood-Cutter's Daughter

-Tulisa, the Wood-Cutter's Daughter is an Indian legend from the Somadeva Bhaṭṭa, related to Cupid and Psyche.
+Tulisa, the Wood-Cutter's Daughter is an Indian legend published as an annex to Somadeva Bhaṭṭa's work, related to Cupid and Psyche.

 The tale belongs to the international cycle of the Animal as Bridegroom or Search for the Lost Husband: Tulisa, a woodcutter's daughter, agrees to marry the owner of a mysterious voice, and her father consents to their marriage and eventually becomes rich.
 Tulisa discovers the identity of her husband – a prince of serpents named Basnak Dau - and loses him, but eventually finds him.
 She helps Basnak Dau regain his former throne and they live together happily at last.